Men-HuLu/Men-HuLu/README.md

 Here are some ideas to get you started:
 - 🌱 I’m currently learning beancount
-- 👯 I’m looking to collaborate on my-blog
+- 👯 I’m looking to collaborate on my-blog,on 8.20 blog.yuminjun.cn  replace men-hulu.github.io
 - 📫 How to reach me:15705850186@163.com
-- ⚡ Fun fact: ...

 <!--
 **Men-HuLu/Men-HuLu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.